exuperian/RedPitayaTutorials/Tutorials/SETUP_BaseCode/README.md

 ![Basic Red Pitaya setup](img_BaseSetup_preXML.png)

-Let's run through what the blocks are:
+Let's run through what the these components are:

 * On the the left- and right-hand sides we have the input and output ports respectively.
 Some ports are bi-directional, indicated by having points on both sides.
 * The *ZYNQ7 Processing System* is the CPU, which itself has input and output ports which interface with the Programmable Logic.